 Under these circumstances, Lord Elgin felt himself impelled, by a stronger motive than personal gratification, to endeavour to preserve any specimens of sculpture, he could, without injury, rescue from such impending ruin.
 He had, besides, another inducement, and an example before him, in the conduct of the last French embassy sent to Turkey before the Revolution.
 French artists did then remove several of the sculptured ornaments from several edifices on the Acropolis, and particularly from the Parthenon.
-In lowering one of the metopes, it fell, and was dashed to pieces; but other objects from the same temple were conveyed to France, where they are held in the very highest estimation, and occupy very conspicuous places in the gallery of the Louvre.
-And the same agents were remaining at Athens during Lord Elgin's embassy, waiting only the return of favour, to renew their operations there.
-Actuated by these inducements, Lord Elgin exerted all his advantages, and ultimately with such success, that he has brought to England, from the ruins at Athens, from the modern walls and fortifications in which many fragments had been built up, and from excavations there, far more original Athenian sculpture, in statues, alti and bassi relievi, capitals, cornices, frizes, and columns, than are elsewhere in existence.
+In lowering one of the metopes, it fell, and was dashed to pieces; but other objects from the same temple were conveyed to France, where they are held in the very highest estimation, and occupy conspicuous places in the gallery of the Louvre.
+And the same agents were remaining at Athens during Lord Elgin's embassy, waiting only the return of French influence to renew their operations.
+Actuated by these inducements, Lord Elgin made use of all his advantages, and ultimately with such success, that he has brought to England, from the ruined temples at Athens, from the modern walls and fortifications, in which many fragments had been used as so many blocks of stone, and from excavations made on purpose, a greater quantity of original Athenian sculpture, in statues, alti and bassi relievi, capitals, cornices, frizes, and columns, than exists in any other part of Europe.

 Lord Elgin is in possession of several of the metopes from the temple of Minerva.
-They represent the battles between the Centaurs and Lapithae, at the nuptials of Perithous.
+These represent the battles between the Centaurs and Lapithae, at the nuptials of Pirithous.
 Each metope contains two figures, grouped in various attitudes; sometimes the Lapithae victorious, sometimes the Centaurs.
-The relaxed muscles of one of the Lapithae, who is lying dead and trampled on by a Centaur, is one of the finest productions of art; as well as the groupe adjoining to it, of Hippodamia, the bride, carried off by the Centaur Eurythion, and struggling to throw herself from the monster's back; while he is grasping her with brutal violence, with one hand twisted into her dishevelled tresses.
+The relaxed muscles of one of the Lapithae, who is lying dead and trampled on by a Centaur is one of the finest productions of art; as well as the groupe adjoining to it, of Hippodamia, the bride, carried off by the Centaur Eurythion, and struggling to throw herself from the monster's back; while he is grasping her with brutal violence, with one hand twisted into her hair.
 The furious style of his galloping in order to secure his prize, and his shrinking from the spear that has been hurled after him, are expressed with prodigious animation.
-They are all in such high relief, as to be absolutely groupes of statues; and they are in general finished with as much attention behind as before, in order that they might strike the eye of the spectator with effect, in whatever direction he approached, the Acropolis, from the, plain of Athens.
-They originally ran all round the entablature of the Parthenon, and formed ninety-two groupes.
-The zeal of the early Christians, the barbarism of the Turks, and explosions when the temple was used as a gunpowder magazine, have demolished a very large portion of them; so that, except those preserved to the arts by Lord Elgin, it is in general difficult to trace even the outline of the original subject.
+They are all in such high relief, as to seem groupes of statues; and they are in general finished with as much attention behind as before.
+They were originally continued round the entablature of the Parthenon, and formed ninety-two groupes.

+The zeal of the early Christians, the barbarism of the Turks, and the explosions which took place when the temple was used as a gun-powder magazine, have demolished a very large portion of them; so that, except those preserved by the exertions of Lord Elgin, it is in general difficult to trace even the outline of the original subject.